zhongkai-dev/whatsappchecker2.0/README.md

 Access the admin dashboard at `/admin-login.html` using the credentials set in your `.env` file.
 The dashboard provides:

-- Usage statistics
+- **Dashboard Overview**: Real-time statistics and recent activity
-- User management
+- **User Management**:
+  - View all registered users with pagination
+  - Remove users from the system
+  - Ban/unban users to control access
+  - Set daily usage limits for individual users
+  - Send direct messages to specific users
+- **Check History**: View all phone number verification attempts
+- **API Key Management**: Manage API keys and their status
+- **Broadcast Messages**: Send messages to all users
-- WhatsApp connection status
+- **WhatsApp Status**: Monitor WhatsApp connection status
-- API key management
+- **Account Settings**: Update admin credentials

 ## Deployment